WooCommerce Stats

 Mobile Usage Trends in WooCommerce

-Mobile is leading in 2025.
-WooCommerce stores now receive over 68% of their traffic from mobile devices, with 60% of transactions completed on smartphones.
+Mobile commerce is dominating in 2026.
+WooCommerce stores now receive 65-70% of their traffic from mobile devices, with 70% of sales completed on smartphones and tablets.

-Mobile optimization tools like sticky CTAs, fast-loading themes, and mobile-first designs are now essential.
+Mobile optimization tools like sticky CTAs, fast-loading themes, and mobile-first designs are now essential for success.

 Performance and SEO Trends in WooCommerce Stores

 Speed and SEO go hand-in-hand.
-Well-optimized WooCommerce sites using lightweight themes, caching, and CDN often load in under 2.5 seconds.
+Well-optimized WooCommerce sites using lightweight themes, caching, and CDN often load in under 2 seconds—and see a 40% higher conversion rate as a result.

 Revenue and Conversion Rates for WooCommerce Stores